 This is the kind of lounge that makes even the most sodden, bone-chilling, this-storm-wasn’t-forecast coastal walk worthwhile.
 Slouch-in-me sofas cluster snugly around the roaring log fire, and cocktails and craft ales sit alongside wines on the drinks menu.

-Anything and everything on the Cornish Barn menu can be brought to your room, during restaurant hours.
+Anything and everything on the Clubhouse menu can be brought to your room, during restaurant hours.

 Penzance is almost at the tip of Cornwall’s toe; Land’s End is a few miles down the road.
 The Artist Residence is in the most characterful part of town, amid boutique shops and colourful Regency-style houses on historic Chapel Street.

 From London Heathrow, the Heathrow Express takes you straight from the airport to Paddington, where you can catch the Cornwall-bound train.
 You can also fly to and from the Isles of Scilly from Newquay, or Land’s End airport, which is 10 minutes’ away from the hotel by taxi.

 Penzance is the final destination of the Great Western railway from London, via Exeter and Plymouth.
 The journey takes five-and-a-half hours, but it seems like less if you’ve got a window seat.
 From the station, it’s a short cab ride or a 10-minute walk across the wharf and up Chapel Street to the hotel.

 Once you’re here, driving is the best way to explore Cornwall’s country charm and many isolated fishing villages, especially out-of-season when the winding lanes are all but empty.
 In high summer, the A30 can become something of a bottleneck, so avoid peak times if possible.
 The handiest car-hire places are at Penzance railway station and Newquay airport; at the hotel, drop your bags and then park up for free on the street, or in the car park five minutes’ walk away.